 Gonna be your industry in motion; all I need is a pair of products and services.

 Let’s draw a rough progression of the music reproduction industry (i.e. how we listen to music) throughout the ages.
-Be warned, I might play a little fast and lose with precise timelines for story telling reasons.
+Be warned, I might play a little fast and loose with precise timelines for storytelling reasons.
 Take a look at Figure 1.

 One thing to notice is that our story about shifting to services starts off at an unusual place: a service.

-If we jump forwards in time a little to medieval courts then we find music being reproduced by travelling bands of musicians.
+If we jump forward in time a little to the medieval courts then we find music being reproduced by travelling bands of musicians.
 We are still talking about a service, though one that is mobile.
 But, it is not a very convenient service.